Retire in Iceland

 What type of recreational activities are there in Iceland?

 "Iceland offers a variety of recreational facilities for its residents to enjoy.
 Popular activities include hiking, camping, fishing, and horseback riding.
 There are also many opportunities for bird watching, whale watching, and other wildlife viewing.
 For those looking for a more leisurely activity, there are plenty of hot springs, geothermal pools, and spas to relax in.
 Iceland also has a vibrant nightlife, with many bars, clubs, and restaurants to explore.
-Additionally, there are numerous museums, galleries, and cultural centers to visit," remarked one retiree in Iceland.
+Additionally, there are numerous museums, galleries, and cultural centers to visit," said one retiree in Iceland.

 Where will I buy groceries and do other shopping in Iceland?